Find Affordable College Courses

 Mount Pleasant, MI

-With a ranking of #17, Central Michigan University did quite well on this year’s most popular schools for natural resources and conservation students working on their bachelor’s degree.
-Located in the town of Mount Pleasant, Central Michigan is a public school with a fairly large student population.
+Central Michigan University did quite well in this year’s ranking of the most popular places for natural resources and conservation students to get a bachelor’s degree.
+It came in at #17 on the list.
+Located in the distant town of Mount Pleasant, Central Michigan is a public college with a fairly large student population.

 Of the 43 students majoring in natural resources and conservation at Central Michigan, 51% are male and 49% are female.